amilajack/alfred/README.md

     ],
     // Determine to install with NPM or Yarn (defaults to NPM) "npmClient": "yarn",
-    // Write the configs to a './.configs' directory "showConfigs": true,
+    // Determine if configs should be written to disk "showConfigs": true,
     // Config for all app targets
     "app": {